Band Inversion Flips the Winding of Bound States in the Continuum

+The band structures are extracted from angle-resolved absorption spectra computed by RCWA, with refractive indices $n_{\rm TiO_2}=2.4+10^{-6}i$ and $n_{\rm glass}=1.46$ [Fig.~\ref{fig:bandperm_2D}(c), along $\Gamma Y$ for $q<0$ and $\Gamma X$ for $q>0$, with $q_{x,y}$ normalized by $2\pi/a$].
+For each configuration, the BIC is identified as the local disappearance of an otherwise well-defined resonance, and the far-field polarization-orientation texture is computed in the $(q_x,q_y)$ plane [Fig.~\ref{fig:bandperm_2D}(d)].
+The results summarized in Fig.~\ref{fig:bandperm_2D}(b) confirm that, in every case where a dark and a bright branch exchange their ordering, the winding carried by the band-edge BIC flips sign, fully consistent with the general rule established above.
+The rule applies branch-by-branch and remains valid even when several BICs coexist on the same branch: a symmetry-protected $\Gamma$-point BIC together with two off-$\Gamma$ Friedrich--Wintgen BICs (see Fig.~\ref{fig:FWSP} in the End Matter, with $w_{\Gamma}+w_{+}+w_{-}=-1$ on the first band).
+The same principle holds in a six-band triangular-lattice photonic-crystal slab, treated in the End Matter.\\

+\emph{Conclusion---} We have shown that band inversion in open non-Hermitian photonic lattices flips the winding of a band-edge BIC.
+A general two-band theory predicts that exchanging the modal character of two hybridized branches reverses the local polarization texture, so that the BIC winding is not an inversion-stable topological label.
+We verified the rule experimentally in a tunable 1D grating, where polarization tomography directly images the reversal of the vortex circulation, and confirmed it numerically in multiband rectangular and triangular photonic lattices, including configurations where symmetry-protected and Friedrich--Wintgen BICs coexist on the same branch.
+Beyond its conceptual implications, the rule turns band-inversion tuning into a deterministic recipe for reconfiguring polarization-vortex patterns in momentum space, with potential consequences for vortex-beam shaping and the on-demand spawning of circularly-polarized states~\cite{Liu2019}.\\

-The authors thank Shanhui Fan and Pierre Delplace for fruitful discussions.The work is partly funded by the French National Research Agency (ANR) under the project POPEYE (ANR-17-CE24-0020) and the IDEXLYON from Université de Lyon, Scientific Breakthrough project TORE within the Programme Investissements d’Avenir (ANR-19-IDEX-0005).
-DXN was supported partly by Brown Theoretical Physics Center and by IBS-R024-D1.\\
+\emph{Acknowledgments---} The work is partly funded by the French National Research Agency (ANR) under the project POPEYE (ANR-17-CE24-0020) and the IDEXLYON from Universit\'e de Lyon, Scientific Breakthrough project TORE within the Programme Investissements d'Avenir (ANR-19-IDEX-0005).
+DXN was supported partly by Brown Theoretical Physics Center and by IBS-R024-D1.
+S.~F. acknowledges support from a MURI grant from the U.~S. Air Force Office of Scientific Research (AFOSR) (Grant No.~FA9550-21-1-0312).\\